 In February 2020, former View co-host Jenny McCarthy told Us Weekly she heard that Walters was “in a place of not doing great,” and that she talked with Sherri Shepherd, another colleague from The View, about it.
 “That woman is a juggernaut that’ll just keep going, no matter what,” McCarthy added.

-A representative for Walters, however, refuted McCarthy’s claim.
-“I see her every two to three weeks, and she’s doing just fine,” she lived out her last days in her New York apartment suffering from advanced dementia, according to RadarOnline.
+Although a representative for Walters refuted McCarthy’s claim saying, “I see her every two to three weeks, and she’s doing just fine,” she lived out her last days in her New York apartment suffering from advanced dementia, according to RadarOnline.